Web3, blockchain and dApps - Understanding the differences

 Centralization allows service providers to obtain and record your online data and browsing patterns, including interests and activities.
 They share these data to consumer brands to bring you tailored advertisements that you or others with the same interests will, let’s say, appreciate.
 Though it is convenient, the mechanics behind that can make some of us feel icky and disconcerted.

-That’s not to dismiss the utility of our current internet as it’s still the best form of communication we have, but the aspiration for an environment free of prying eyes has been calling for something new.
+That’s not to dismiss the utility of our current internet as it’s still the best form of communication we have, but the aspiration for an environment free of praying eyes has been calling for something new.
 Changes that, admittedly, are still a ways from realization.

 Web3 aims to eliminate the central authority of any platform.
 Instead, a network of computers share the hosting responsibility.
 This reduces vulnerability and makes it so data only gets shared to authorized users.